hermiter: R package for Sequential Nonparametric Estimation: Function reference and code usage examples

-The generic method \fct{update\_sequential} dispatches to the appropriate implementation depending on whether the hermite\_estimator object is univariate or bivariate.
+One can verify that the new observations have been incorporated by printing the \texttt{hermite\_estimator} object before and after the sequential updates: the number of observations can be seen to have increased by the appropriate amount.
+The generic method \textit{update\_sequential} dispatches to the appropriate implementation depending on whether the \texttt{hermite\_estimator} object is univariate or bivariate.
 In the univariate case, the sequential updating of the Hermite series coefficients is based on \eqref{eq:univariateUpdate}.
 In the bivariate case, the sequential updating of the Hermite series coefficients is based on \eqref{eq:bivariateUpdate}.